Last updated: 17 November 2023 & medically reviewed by Dr. Lindeman

 When choosing a treatment center, someone suffering from opioid addiction should consider seeking input from a licensed professional specializing in addiction.
 This way, they can receive clinical guidance about what options are available to them and which treatment might best meet their needs.
 There are numerous opioid treatment programs ready to help those struggling with opioid use disorders, including those listed below.

-Some people benefit from inpatient rehab programs when they are first working to overcome a heroin addiction.
+Some people benefit from inpatient rehab programs when they are first working to overcome an opioid addiction.
 Inpatient treatment centers eliminate external factors, like environmental and social triggers, and help with the detox process, making it easier to get through initial opioid withdrawal symptoms.

 Along with medical treatment, inpatient programs offer therapy, group support, and other activities to help shift focus from opioid abuse.
 Each rehab is different and may provide specialties that others don’t.
 For example, some offer specialized treatments using cognitive behavioral therapy, equine therapy, or art therapy, and some even offer high-end luxury accommodations.
 Stays at inpatient treatment centers often last between 30 and 90 days, though some will be longer.